 Use time-out for a short period to allow your child to get back in control.

 What else should parents know about temper tantrums?

 Temper tantrums generally happen less often as children get older.
 Children should

-provider if any of the following happen:
+if any of these things happen: